Contact:Dr. Veerasamy "Ravi" Ravichandran -- 301-451-9822 and

-Applications for a training grant in bioinformatics and computational biology should address the challenges of melding two disparate cultures, computing and biology, at both the faculty and student levels.
+Applications for a training grant in computational biology, bioinformatics, and data science should address the challenges of melding two disparate cultures, computing and biology, at both the faculty and student levels.
 These challenges include:

 This page last reviewed on